-Marketing is the growth engine of a business.
-Smaller businesses reported spending a considerable 20 hours a week on marketing, but no matter the size of a business, certain marketing tasks are repetitive and time-consuming, and could be automated to optimize marketing impact overall.
+Marketing is the growth engine of a business, but no matter the size of a business, certain marketing tasks are repetitive and time-consuming, and could be automated to optimise marketing impact overall.

 Automating specific marketing functions allows you to reach more customers more often and can even help personalise the commerce experience for customers.
 Personalised, automated email campaigns based on customer segmentation can welcome new customers to your business, re-engage existing customers with a promotion or loyalty programme reward, or even remind a customer about an item left in their basket.

-As customers navigate your online store, automated eCommerce personalization tools can show them recommendations based on their purchase history, highlight new products or sales or point them to related items to encourage a purchase.
+As customers navigate your online store, automated eCommerce personalisation tools can show them recommendations based on their purchase history, highlight new products or sales, or point them to related items to encourage a purchase.

 4. Employee management

-While automating certain reporting and financial admin doesn’t necessarily mean you won’t have to deal with them anymore, automation does help organize and streamline financial processes.
-Whether you’re automating sales and expense reports to be pulled on a certain day of the week, or setting up automatic invoices and accounts receivable reminders to clients, small operational automations can have a large impact on your business.
+While automating certain reporting and financial admin doesn’t necessarily mean you won’t have to deal with them anymore, automation does help organise and streamline financial processes.
+Whether you’re automating sales and expense reports to be pulled on a certain day of the week or setting up automatic invoices and accounts receivable reminders to clients, small operational automations can have a large impact on your business.